CB987/lender-be/readme.md

   <li>Make it more actually social-- connect with friends + family and be able to search within those connections. </li>
 </ul>

-brought to you by Clare Barton, Steven Kim, and Amelia Schultz
+Brought to you by Clare Barton, Steven Kim, and Amelia Schultz